 What To Wear Under Your Graduation Gown

-Some institutions have formal dress codes, some do not, but if you are being graduating at a ceremony, then here are some things to consider when deciding what to wear on the day.
+Some institutions have formal dress codes, some do not, but if you are graduating at a ceremony, then here are some things to consider when deciding what to wear on the day.

 The first is not to wear any extreme examples of the current fashionable styles.
 Go for a classic look where you are the centre of attention, not what you are wearing under your gown.
 Your photograph is going to be on the wall for a long time!

-After all if you have invested time, energy and money in gaining your award, why not spend a few minutes preparing to look your best when you receive public recognition for your achievement.
+Given that you have invested so much time, energy and money in gaining your award, why not spend a few minutes preparing to look your best when you receive public recognition for your achievement?

 Then there is the graduation hood.
 This is worn around the neck and over the gown.
-It will have a loop on the neck band so you can hold it in place with a button on a shirt or blouse but these days, most hoods are mainly attached by Velcro to the gown.
+It used to have a loop on the neck band so to hold it in place on a button on a shirt or blouse but these days, most hoods are mainly attached by Velcro to the gown.
 The use of Velcro was an innovation we are proud to claim as we introduced it in 2005.
 Hoods can be pinned but this can leave a mark or a tear on the shirt or top, so avoiding the use of pins is good.